RedHat-UX/red-hat-design-system/elements/rh-switch/docs/10-style.md

 ## Style

-A Switch resembles a slider and includes a text label.
+A Switch resembles a slider and includes a status message.
 When activated, the track background changes color and the handle changes position.
 If a user needs to toggle multiple Switches, they can be stacked on top of each other.

 ### Anatomy